mdancho84/mdancho84.github.io/_posts/2021-03-15-introducing-modeltime-h2o.md

-I'm SUPER EXCITED to introduce `modeltime.h2o`, the time series forecasting extension to `modeltime` that integrates H2O AutoML (Automatic Machine Learning) as a Modeltime Forecasting Backend.
+I'm beyond excited to introduce `modeltime.h2o`, the time series forecasting package that integrates H2O AutoML (Automatic Machine Learning) as a Modeltime Forecasting Backend.
 This tutorial [(view the original article here)](#) introduces our new R Package, Modeltime H2O.

 - We'll quickly introduce you to the __growing modeltime ecosystem.__
 - Then, we'll [forecast with __H2O AutoML__](#modeltime-h2o-tutorial) using the `modeltime.h2o` backend